hwelectrons/sketches/README.md

 # sketches
-The collection of sketches published on site http://www.hwelectrons.com
+The collection of sketches published on http://www.hwelectrons.com